Dr. David Schnarch’s

 Crucible Therapy focuses on each person’s unilateral ability to change relationship dynamics.
 You’re responsible for your own feelings and behavior, and you have more power than you know.
 Most relationship behavior is responsive — you respond to your partner, and your partner responds to you.
 When you take a step forward into proactive behavior, you change the environment your partner is responding to, and their behavior will probably change as a result.

 Personal growth is the only thing standing between you and a better relationship.
-Your brain is optimized for surviving childhood, not for thriving in an adult relationship.
+Your brain is optimized for surviving childhood, not for thriving as an adult.
 Crucible Therapy helps your brain adapt so that you can have connection and freedom at the same time.
 The process of rewiring your brain is difficult, but the payoff is immense.
 It will change your life, and the lives of your children.

 Dealing with Difficult Dynamics